yazhdevi6/randomwalk-web-assessment-level2/README.md

    b) Display a 3x3 grid where players can place their marks (X or O) within the individual cells.

-   c) Show a scorecard that tracks the number of wins for each player.

 2) **Game Logic:**

    a) Implement game logic in JavaScript to handle player turns and interactions.